Reachability analysis of linear hybrid systems via block decomposition: Decomposed reachability analysis

 Now consider the second disjunct in~\eqref{eq:decomposed_intersection} and assume that $\YG_2$ is universal.
 We get $ \X_2 \cap \YG_2 = \emptyset \iff \X_2 = \emptyset. $ In our context, \Xhat (and hence $\X_2$) is nonempty by construction.
 Hence~\eqref{eq:decomposed_intersection} simplifies to

 so we \emph{never} need to compute $\X_2$ to determine whether the intersection is empty.
 In practice, the set $\GG^*$ from~\eqref{eq:jump_simplified} takes the role of \YGhat and is often only constrained in \emph{some} dimensions (and hence decomposed and universal in all other dimensions).
+We illustrate this algorithm in Figure~\ref{fig:interectoin_algorithms}\,b).